Rachit1313/Rachit1313/README.md

 ## 📌 Who I Am

+* Automation Developer at Ministry of Public and Buisness Service Delivery, Government of Ontario
 * Computer Programming and Analysis student at [Seneca Polytechnic](https://www.senecacollege.ca/home.html) based In Toronto
 * Passionate in various fields of Computer Science including Software Development, Web Development, Cloud Computing and Machine Learning